johannakarras/DreamPose/README.md

     ```
     python test.py --epoch 499 --folder demo/custom-chkpts --pose_folder demo/sample/poses  --key_frame_path demo/sample/key_frame.png --s1 8 --s2 3 --n_steps 100 --output_dir demo/sample/results --custom_vae demo/custom-chkpts/vae_1499.pth
     ```
+## Data Preparation

+To prepare a sample for finetuning, create a directory containing train and test subdirectories containing the train frames (desired subject) and test frames (desired pose sequence), respectively.
+Note that the test frames are not expected to be of the same subject.
+See demo/sample for an example.

+Then, run [DensePose](https://github.com/facebookresearch/DensePose) on all images in the sample directory.
+Finally, reformat the pickled DensePose output using utils/densepose.py.
+You need to change the "outpath" filepath to point to the pickled DensePose output.

 ## Download or Finetune Base Model

 DreamPose is finetuned on the UBC Fashion Dataset from a pretrained Stable Diffusion checkpoint.
 You can download our pretrained base model from [Google Drive](https://drive.google.com/file/d/10JjayW2mMqGxhUyM9ds_GHEvuqCTDaH3/view?usp=share_link), or finetune pretrained Stable Diffusion on your own image dataset.
 We train on 2 NVIDIA A100 GPUs.